Final big tender to be released for Sunshine Manor

 © Shawn Hayward photo

-A contractor works on renovations to G.B.
+A contractor works on renovations to Dr. G.B.
 Cross Memorial Hospital

 An air filtration unit is the last major addition needed to start using the space formerly occupied by Sunshine Manor, and Eastern Health plans to call for tenders for that contract in the coming months.